Gavin1937/heartbeat/README.md

 make
 ```

-You can add an additional compiler flag to change response protocol
-* `-DRESP_TCP`: default response protocol, raw TCP data
-* `-DRESP_HTTP`: response data using HTTP
-* `-DNO_CLOSING_DELAY`: server will add a small delay before closing, so client would have time to retrieve all data.
-This flag will disable such behavior.
-    * recommend to leave it enabled to avoid wired error of client.

 ### CMake (Support all platforms)

 #### Generate build system
 ```sh
 cmake -S . -B build
 ```

-You can add additional compiler flag (just like makefile) via:
-* `-DRESP=TCP` or `-DRESP=HTTP` flag.
-If not supply, cmake will use `-DRESP=TCP` by default.
-* `-DCLOSING_DELAY`

 #### Build the project
 ```sh